 Awards and Honors

 - Medical Research Council, UK

 - Ministry of Agriculture, Food, and Fisheries, UK

 - World Health Organization's Advisory Board for Prion Diseases, Switzerland

 - Editorial boards of Prion (UK), and Frontiers in Aging Neuroscience Journal (Switzerland)

-Dr. Safar is the author of 114 peer-reviewed papers and book chapters, encompassing a broad range of research in conformational protein chemistry, molecular biology, immunology, and proteomics of neurodegenerative diseases, particularly prion diseases and Alzheimer’s disease.
-His 1998 Nature Medicine paper is the most quoted original work published on prions in the past 20 years (Cited 887-times, Institute for Scientific Information, 1998-2018).
+Dr. Safar is the author of 132 peer-reviewed papers, reviews, and book chapters encompassing a broad range of research in conformational protein chemistry, neuroscience, molecular biology, immunology, and neurodegeneration in humans and animal models.
+His paper in Nature Medicine is the most cited original work on prions published in the past 20 years (Safar J. et al., Nature Medicine 1998, cited 923-times; Institute for Scientific Information).

 - Cohen ML, Kim C, Haldiman T, ElHag M, Mehndiratta P, Pichet T, Lissemore F, Shea M, Cohen Y, Chen W, Blevins J, Appleby BS, Surewicz K, Surewicz WK, Sajatovic M, Tatsuoka C, Zhang S, Mayo P, Butkiewicz M, Haines JL, Lerner AJ, Safar JG.
 (2015) Rapidly Progressive Alzheimer Disease Features Distinct Structures of β-Amyloid.
 Brain: Epub 2015/02/18.
 PMID: 25688081.